Hickmania

 Hickmania is a monotypic genus of Australian cribellate araneomorph spiders in the family Gradungulidae, containing only the Tasmanian cave spider (Hickmania troglodytes).

 The genus was first described by Willis J. Gertsch in 1958, and has been found only in Tasmania.
-It is the last of an old Gondwanan lineage, long since separated from its closest relatives in South America.
+It had been thought to be an ancient Gondwanan lineage, long since separated from its closest relatives in South America in the family Austrochilidae, but more recent data show it belongs to the Australia–New Zealand family Gradungulidae.

 It is an icon species for faunal conservation in Tasmania, and is named in honor of V. V. Hickman, a professor at the University of Tasmania, who specialized in spiders.
 The species name is derived from the Ancient Greek τρωγλοδύτης (troglodytes), meaning "cave-dweller".

 Description

 Tasmanian cave spiders have red to brown carapaces and duller, darker brown opisthosomae.
 They can grow up to 1.3 to 2 cm long, and can have a legspan of up to 18 cm.
 These primitive spiders use book lungs to breathe, seen as four light patches beneath the abdomen.

 Males are smaller than females, and have a distinct kink-like curve near the end of each second leg used to hold the female's head while mating.